gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

 This is a great option if you want to manage your database along with your website.

+Pros of this method:

+ - Easy to do if you're putting it alongside with an existing website
+ - May download the latest version

+Cons

+ - Less secure, unless you set it up to be secure via apache directives
+ - Cannot be automatically update, may be left not updated for a long time

-If you're setting up a local developments environment, a good way to go about it would be to make a `pma/` folder in your **vhosts** directory (wherever you keep your website files), add `127.0.0.1 pma` to `/etc/hosts/` and make a new website directive in `/etc/apache2/sites-available/pma.conf`
+If you're setting up a local development environment, a good way to go about setting up access would be to make a `pma/` folder in your **vhosts** directory (wherever you keep your website files), adding `127.0.0.1 pma` to `/etc/hosts/` and making a new website directives in `/etc/apache2/sites-available/pma.conf`

 This would make phpMyAdmin accessible via `http://pma/`,